Kuala Lumpur: Transportation

 As in most other Asian cities, driving is the main commuting choice in Kuala Lumpur.
 Every part of the city is well connected with highways.
 Kuala Lumpur has a comprehensive road network with more transportation development planned.
 Public transportation covers a variety of transport modes such as bus, rail and taxi.
-Despite efforts to promote public transport, utilisation rates are low, 16 percent of the population in 2006.
+Despite efforts to promote public transport, utilisation rates are low, 16 per cent of the population in 2006.
 However, public transport utilisation will increase with the expansion of the rail network, operated by Prasarana Malaysia in Kuala Lumpur and the Klang Valley via its subsidiaries Rapid Rail and Rapid Bus, using the Rapid KL brand name.
 Since the take over from Intrakota Komposit Sdn Bhd, Prasarana Malaysia has redrawn the entire bus network of Kuala Lumpur and the Klang Valley metropolitan area to increase passenger numbers and improve Kuala Lumpur's public transport system.
 Prasarana Malaysia has adopted the hub and spoke system to provide greater connectivity, and reduce the need for more buses.
 KL Sentral was added on 16 April 2001 and served as the new transport hub of the Klang Valley Integrated Transit System.

 Urban rail

 The KTM Komuter, a commuter rail service, was introduced in 1995 as the first rail transit system to provide local rail services in Kuala Lumpur and the surrounding Klang Valley suburban areas.
 Services were later expanded to other parts of Malaysia with the introduction of the Northern and Southern sectors.
 KTM Komuter's 175 km (109 mi) network in the Central Sector has 53 stations.
 It consists of two cross-city routes, namely the Port Klang Line (Tanjung Malim to Port Klang) and Seremban Line (Batu Caves to Pulau Sebang/Tampin).
 Transfers between the two main lines can be made at any of the four stations on the central core: KL Sentral, Kuala Lumpur, Bank Negara and Putra.

 Light Rapid Transit (LRT) Malaysia is the medium-capacity rail lines in the Klang Valley, Malaysia.
 The first LRT line was opened in 1996 and the system has since expanded to three lines, which opened in 1998 and 1999.
 Along with the MRT, the LRT is constructed and owned by the Prasarana, with operating concessions currently run by Rapid KL and Rapid Rail.
 In 2006, the government announced the Sri Petaling Line and Kelana Jaya line extension projects.
-Unlike the original line, which used the fixed-block signalling block system, the extension uses the communications-based train control (CBTC) signaling system.
+Unlike the original line, which used the fixed-block signalling block system, the extension uses the communications-based train control (CBTC) signalling system.